lorenzo-rovigatti/pyrla/README.md

 ## Syntax of the CopyFrom file

 pyrla supports different types of CopyFrom file.
-The type of file can be set by using the InputType key.
+The type of file can be set by using the `InputType` key.

 ### Default syntax

 By default pyrla expects a file containing a list of `key = value` lines.
 In this case

-* A key listed under the CopyToWrite keyword will overwrite a value in the CopyFrom file if the CopyFrom file contains that same key in one of its `key = value` line.
+* A key listed under the `CopyToWrite` keyword will overwrite a value in the `CopyFrom` file if the `CopyFrom` file contains that same key in one of its `key = value` line.
 Here "same" is meant in a case sensitive way.
 The default separator is `=`.
-You can use the key InputSeparator in the input file to change the separator.
+You can use the `InputSeparator` key in the input file to change the separator.
-* For each CopyToWrite key that is not in the CopyFrom, a `key = value` line will be appended at the end of the file.
+* For each `CopyToWrite` key that is not in the `CopyFrom`, a `key = value` line will be appended at the end of the file.

 ### LAMMPS input file

 If `InputFile = LAMMPS` then pyrla will expect a LAMMPS input file.
 In this case

-* A key listed under the CopyToWrite keyword will overwrite a value in the CopyFrom file if the CopyFrom file contains a `variable key ...`.
+* A key listed under the `CopyToWrite` keyword will overwrite a value in the `CopyFrom` file if the `CopyFrom` file contains a `variable key ...`.
 In this case the line will be replaced by `variable key equal value`.
-* Any CopyToWrite key that is not in the CopyFrom file will not be used (and a warning will be issued).
+* Any `CopyToWrite` key that is not in the CopyFrom file will not be used (and a warning will be issued).

 ### Jinja2 templates